 The following paragraphs describe in more detail how IBM may use your personal information.

 Fulfilling your Transaction Request

-If you request something from IBM, for example, a product or service, a call back, or specific marketing materials, we will use the information you provide to fulfil your request.
-To help us do this, we may share information with others, for instance, IBM's business partners, financial institutions, shipping companies, or postal or government authorities, such as Customs authorities, involved in fulfilment.
+If you request something from IBM, for example, a product or service, a callback, or specific marketing materials, we will use the information you provide to fulfill your request.
+To help us do this, we may share information with others, for instance, IBM's business partners, financial institutions, shipping companies, or postal or government authorities, such as Customs authorities, involved in fulfillment.
 In connection with a transaction, we may also contact you as part of our customer satisfaction surveys or for market research purposes.

 We may use your personal information to support products or services you have obtained from us, such as notifying you of a product update or fix.

 We also provide “Live Chat” sessions on our Web sites to assist you while you’re navigating through our sites; we will use personal information you provide via these sessions in accordance with this Privacy Statement.